dokc/how-to-dok/README.md

 ### Contact

 Check out the [DoK Slack channel](https://dokcommunity.slack.com/archives/C029SP0H937) for updates and discussion.
+Checkout out the [Dok Youtube channel](https://www.youtube.com/channel/UCUnXJbHQ89R2uSfKsqQwGvQ) for more information ,talks , discussions and raps!!!
 And sign up to the update [newsletter](https://docs.google.com/forms/d/e/1FAIpQLSeNTRsesRA7-1uMyFeHMMqfG9IgdVd7soY_L4wx5WqeDUcMjA/viewform) to be able to join the bi-weekly progress calls!

 ## Thanks to all the contributors ❤️